wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 I collect physical and digital games, both modern and retro.
 You should able to browse through the games I have, both on PC and console, here: [https://wordswords.github.io/media-library-homepage](https://wordswords.github.io/media-library-homepage)

-As of October 2024, these are my Playnite statistics for paid games owned across all PC launchers:
+As of Jan 2025, these are my Playnite statistics for paid games owned across all PC launchers:

 ![image](gamelibrarystats.png)